King Receives Call From Dutch PM, Warns Of Repercussions Of Continued Israeli Aggression On Gaza

-According to a royal court statement, King Abdullah also warned that the violence by extremist settlers against the Palestinians in the West Bank may lead to the situation there spiralling out of control.
+The King also warned that the violence by extremist settlers against the Palestinians in the West Bank may lead to the situation there spiralling out of control, according to a Royal Court statement.

 His Majesty stressed the need to ensure the delivery of sufficient relief aid to Gaza, in order to mitigate the effects of the humanitarian disaster there.

-The King reiterated the importance of reaching a just solution to the Palestinian issue on the basis of the two-state solution.
+The King reiterated the importance of reaching a just solution to the Palestinian issue on the basis of the two-state solution, the statement said.

 The call also covered bilateral relations and the importance of maintaining coordination on issues of mutual concern.